jxnl/jxnl/README.md

 ## Support

-I want to support me, you can [sponsor me on github](https://github.com/sponsors/jxnl), an subscribe to ny [newsletter](https://subscribe.jxnl.co/profile).
+I want to support me, you can [sponsor me on github](https://github.com/sponsors/jxnl), an subscribe to my [newsletter](https://subscribe.jxnl.co/profile).

 ---